Over the weekend I was getting my legs waxed and my esthetician asked me what I do for a living.

-I have a hodge podge of colors going on with my body hair, but the thickness and huge quantity is consistent with each of the respective areas.
+I have a hodge podge of colors going on with my body hair, but the thickness and huge quantity is consistent for each of the respective areas.

 Shaving my legs just doesn’t make sense.
 I would be in the shower ALL THE TIME.

-So, here I am at the wax center (I chose the “European Wax Center” this time instead of my usual Asian “rip and go” place, and I have to say, it was a much better experience.
-Asian people just aren’t as hairy, and honestly I don’t think they know exactly what to do with me.)
+So, here I am at the wax center.
+I chose the “European Wax Center” this time instead of my usual Asian “rip and go” place and must say, it was a much better experience.
+Asian people just aren’t as hairy, and honestly I don’t think they know exactly what to do with me.

 As my nice hair remover lady was ripping my hair from their follicles, the inevitable and almost obligatory question “what do you do for a living?” came up.